kadena-io/pact/docs/en/pact-reference.md

 to be able to test a rich diversity of conditions.

-A keyset is the quintessential guard: it specifies a list of keys, and a predicate function to verify how many keys were used to sign the current transaction, which is enforced by calling `enforce-keyset`, causing the transaction to fail if the necessary keys are not found in the signing set.
+A keyset is the quintessential guard: it specifies a list of keys, and a predicate function to verify how many keys were used to sign the current transaction.
+Enforcement happens via `enforce-keyset`, causing the transaction to fail if the necessary keys are not found in the signing set.

 However, there are other predicates that are equally useful:

-- We might want to enforce that a _module_ is the only entity that can perform some function, ie that code that is able to update some database entry can only be called within a particular module.
+- We might want to enforce that a _module_ is the only entity that can perform some function, for instance to debit some account.

 - We might want to ensure that a user has provided some secret, like a hash preimage, as seen in atomic swaps.

-- We might want to combine all of the above into a single, enforceable rule: "ensure user A signed the transaction AND provided a hash preimage AND is only executable in module `foo`".
+- We might want to combine all of the above into a single, enforceable rule: "ensure user A signed the transaction AND provided a hash preimage AND is only executable by module `foo`".

 Finally, we want guards to _interoperate_ with each other, so that smart contract code doesn't have to worry about what kind of guard is used to mediate access to some resource or right.
 For instance, it is easy to think of entries